InovaFiscaliza/RF.Fusion/src/appCataloga/README.md

 Use 'CTRL+X' to exit and 'Y' to save the changes

-# Install python and the required associated libraries
+### Install python environment and the required libraries

 Install miniconda under the /usr/local/bin/appCataloga folder